 It was hard to choose a title for this one, because these more typical types of baskets can be made out of different materials, like rattan, jute, and grass.
 But basically–just use a pretty basket to hold your blankets!

-For example, you can use medium-sized baskets under a console table to store blankets.
+If the price tag on the big baskets just isn’t for you, medium-sized baskets have more reasonable price points.
+Plus, there are other ways to make this look work.
+For example, you can use medium-sized baskets under a console table to save space in a small room.
 This could go on a wall in your living room, behind your couch, or in your entryway.

 Stunning!